metavalent/metavalent.github.io/_drafts/2021-05-20-Narcissism-Pandemic.md

 ---
 Tragic Deaths from COVID-19: [575,000](https://www.cdc.gov/nchs/covid19/mortality-overview.htm)
 Tragic Deaths from Poverty & Social Insecurity: [17,480,000](https://web.archive.org/web/20210516225639/https://www.publichealth.columbia.edu/public-health-now/news/how-many-us-deaths-are-caused-poverty-lack-education-and-other-social-factors) 874,000 **EVERY SINGLE YEAR** since 2000.
-Tragic Deaths from Suicide since 2018: [306,519](https://www.nimh.nih.gov/health/statistics/suicide#part_154968) 87,577 in 2018, alone; as of May 2021.
+Tragic Deaths from Suicide since 2018-2021: [350,308](https://www.nimh.nih.gov/health/statistics/suicide#part_154968) derived from [87,577 in 2018](https://www.nimh.nih.gov/health/statistics/suicide#part_154968), alone; which hasn't improved.

-2020 Suffering from Substance Use Disorder due to Hyper Individualistic Narcissistic Bootstraps Culture: [20,000,000](https://youtu.be/Z5UGSfIQJsk)
+Tragic Suffering from Substance Use Disorder due to Hyper-Individualist Narcissistic Bootstraps Culture, in 2020 alone: [20,000,000](https://youtu.be/Z5UGSfIQJsk)

-Why do we react so dramatically differently to each of these pandemics and epidemics?
+Why do we, as a society, react so dramatically differently to each of these pandemics and epidemics?
 What's happening here?
+Narcissism.
+The desire to believe we live in "the Greatest Nation in the History of the World," above all else. *No one can possibly be better than us*, and if they show signs that they might be, we must either find reasons to tear them down or bomb them into oblivion for daring raise their voices or heads to see us as equals.
+That's a *CULT-ure of Narcissism*.
+Fueled by denial.
+Gaslighting, scapegoating, and ostracizing truth-tellers.
+Victim-blaming and shaming, at scale.

 If we are cultivating "conditions on Earth as it is in Heaven," please raise your hand if you believe that the first thing God says upon reaching Heaven is, "get a job or get out."
 Please point me to that place in scripture where Jesus says to passers by, "get a real job you lazy slob."
 Please show me where Jesus said, "Oh, your economic life is precarious?
 Prove that you are my disciple by Getting a Job and paying some rent-*taker*, some landed lord's mortgage in the form of rent."

 > The root motivation for moving so quickly to create vaccines and then to force acceptance of vaccines developed in such a rush basis is not because any of the corporations involved care about human beings one iota.